-Sadly, I’m not only allergic to pollen (and all the spring triggers), I’m also allergic to my two dogs.
-With a house full of kids, it’s better to have an allergy action plan in place, and take preventative measures before the problems start.
+Sadly, I’m not only allergic to pollen (and all the spring triggers), I’m also allergic to my three dogs.
+With a house full of kids, it’s better to have an allergy action plan in place and take preventative measures before the problems start.

 However, some children and adults can be allergic to more than one pollen or trigger, thus having symptoms at various times throughout the year.
 Most children who suffer from hay fever feel a noted shift in symptoms around the same time every year, though.
-During tee ball season, Jackson always needs his allergy meds.
+During lacrosse season, Jackson always needs his allergy meds.

-- Who knew, but according to Dr. Wendy Sue Swanson, “Typically, seasonal allergies are first seen after the preschool years although they can develop at any time during childhood, usually before age 10.
-Symptoms of allergies commonly change with age, peaking in severity when people are in their 20â€™s, and then often subsiding as adults age.”
+According to Dr. Swanson, “Typically, seasonal allergies are first seen after the preschool years although they can develop at any time during childhood, usually before age 10.
+Symptoms of allergies commonly change with age, peaking in severity when people are in their 20s, and then often subsiding as adults age.”

-- Allergies do tend to run in families.
-If one parent has allergies, there’s a 25% chance a child will too!
-And if your child is lucky enough to have two sneezers for parents, the risk of developing allergies soars to over 60%.
+Allergies prompt 17 million visits to the doctor every year, peaking in the spring and fall.
+So if your kids suddenly have watery eyes or runny noses, especially after soccer or baseball practice, you might have an allergy sufferer in the house.
+And allergies do tend to run in families.
+If one parent has allergies, there’s a 25 percent chance a child will too!
+And if your child is lucky enough to have two sneezers for parents, the risk of developing allergies soars to over 60 percent!

 What To Know As A Parent